 - 1 Insert the diskette labelled "Install Disk" into the proper disk drive. - 2 Type the letter of the drive the diskette is in, type a [:], and press [ENTER] (e.g. [A] [:] [ENTER]). - 3 To run the install program, type [DSCINST], then press [ENTER]. - 4 If you are re-installing this software, or replacing a previous version of the DLS-1 software, pay careful attention to the first question in the installation process.
 You will be asked whether or not you want to delete the Work Files.
 If you say yes, all of your work files will be deleted.
 If you are installing DLS-1 for the first time, this question is irrelevant. - 5 Enter the letter designator of the hard disk drive you want to install the DLS-1 software on (e.g. [C]). - 6 Enter the name of the directory on the hard drive where you want to install the DLS-1.
 This directory must be off of the root directory.
 If the directory does not already exist, it will be created for you.
 Do not install DLS-1 into the same directory that the installation files are located. - NOTE: Ensure that the directory the DLS-1 software is stored in is not "hidden".
 If the directory or any of the DLS-1 files are "hidden", the DLS-1 software may not operate properly.
-Refer to your operating system manual for more information. - 7 You will be asked to verify that the drive letter and directory name are correct.
+Refer to your operating system manual for more information. - NOTE: Do not install the DLS-1 software to the same directory that contains the DSCINST.EXE, DISK1.EXE, DISK2.EXE AND DISK3.EXE files. - 7 You will be asked to verify that the drive letter and directory name are correct.
 If you select "No", you can re-enter this information. - 8 If DLS-1 software is already installed in this directory, you will be asked if you wish to return the settings to the default settings.
 If "Yes" is selected, all Log On Access Codes will be erased, the DLS screen colours, and all other configurations will be restored to the default settings.

-- 9 You will now be asked for four items of information concerning the output ports and modem to be used on your computer: - Enter the number of the COM port you want to use for the modem (1 to 4). - Enter the number of the parallel printer port (LPT) you want to use for the printer (1 to 3). - Indicate if your modem is External (press [E]), or Internal (press [I]). - Indicate the modem name or type (1 of 6): - Practical Peripherals PM1200 modem - Compatible 1200 baud modem - Compatible 2400 baud modem - Hayes Smartmodem Optima 2400 baud modem (+FAX 96)
+- 9 You will now be asked for four items of information concerning the output ports and modem to be used on your computer: - Enter the number of the COM port you want to use for the modem (1 to 4). - Enter the number of the parallel printer port (LPT) you want to use for the printer (1 to 3). - Indicate if your modem is External (press [E]), or Internal (press [I]). - Indicate the modem name or type (1 of 6):

+Practical Peripherals PM1200 modem

+Compatible 1200 baud modem

+Compatible 2400 baud modem

+Hayes Smartmodem Optima 2400 baud modem (+FAX 96)